col1985/xml2json-parser/README.md

 ####Why?

-I wrote this to help analyze request and responses in `xml` format for a project I am working on.

 Why not!
 JSON is just easier to read! :)

 This is my first node module and a work in progress, however please feel to create a Pull Request or raise an issue.